-The Academic and Career Information Center is a really good place for students to begin.
+The Career Center is a really good place for students to begin.
 Their website includes information about career assessments, K-State majors, and what one can do with a major in various programs.

 What is the procedure for declaring a major or changing majors?